xchawai/xchawai/README.md

 Here are some ideas to get you started:

-🌱 I’m currently learning at Zhejiang University of Technology.
-📫 How to reach me: xchawai#outlook.com
-⚡ Fun fact: I'm a green hand at programming?
-I think that's it?
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...